Last month I shared with you some of our favorite fall and Halloween titles. I like most of them pretty well.

 Give Thanks to the Lord is by Karma Wilson (of Bear fame — also delightful books).
 Based on Psalm 92 and full of wonderful fall colors, it is a beautiful reminder that all good blessings come from God.

 What are your favorites for November?
-Check out more of our favorite reading resources on our Raising Lifelong Readers page.
+Check out all of our November-themed learning ideas here.